The analog graphs in the Saleae software use a very simple auto-range feature to determine the viewable voltage range.

 The graph will always span at least 1 integer volt in height.
 To zoom in further than this, we recommend using the channel size control to make the channel as tall as possible.

 Recent investigation shows that the software does not always select the best voltage display range on the input signal.
-This will be improved in the next release.
+That will be improved in the next release.

 The current system: